RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domains.md

 rhadmin status <Domain Name>
 ```

-* Customizing the status query for all the services in a domain
+* Running a custom status script for all the services in a domain and displaying the script output

 ```sh
 rhadmin query <Domain Name>